 Wireframes were then created which outline the core layout and functionality of the site.
 Shown are the different hover states, search, and login user flows.
 We decided to pursue an option where the core homepage navigation is audience and task driven.
 The experience is straightforward and the relevant content for each user type is immediately discoverable.
 Using our research, we included one-click access to email, OASIS, and Angel; as well as improved search suggestions.

-Prototype & Screenshots
+Prototype & Final Designs

 As design options were explored, final design comps were completed and a functional prototype was then built.